 The PLF Archives was established in 1992 as a place to collect and store historical materials related to the BLM, the BLM lands, and the people who worked for the BLM.
 Paul Rigtrup, who had recently retired from the agency, led the effort to establish the PLF Archives.

-And, it isn’t all paper and photos.
+Plus, it isn’t all paper and photos.
 We have examples of GLO Tract Books from the late 1800s; a BLM Master Title Plat binder from the 1950s; a drawer full of Johnny Horizon bags and memorabilia; a library of books about the history of public lands; several land patents dating back to the late 1800s; complete sets of the “Range Rider” – a Grazing Service newsletter published in the early 1940s; the BLM’s “Our/Your Public Lands” published 1951 – 1986; BLM’s “Personnel Highlights” published 1951 – 1981; and “Inside Track” published in 1980s and 1990s.
 Most of the PLF Archives materials come from BLM retirees, many of whom report that their spouse is glad that there is a PLF Archives available to take this stuff out of their house.
 We don’t keep everything, but we usually find at least a few “treasures” in every box.
-We also get materials from BLM employees who want to make sure that historical information is saved.
+We also receive materials from BLM employees who want to make sure that historical information is saved.

 Some examples are: